thebaldgeek/thebaldgeek.github.io/Iridium.md

 You are going to need to tweak your gain and antenna placement (hint, inside a double glazed window is not going to give very good numbers at all, the foil coating will block most of the L-Band signal, trust me on this, better in the middle of a wall or even in an attic) to get good numbers.
 Just a reminder, max gain is not always best gain.
 (Tip, the Airspy R2 gain is from 1 to 21).

-You want to see 60% to 100% in the `ok_ave:` part.
-Lower number means more bad packets and you need to fix your antenna, coax, LNA or gain in the .conf file.
+You want to keep reading as your Iridium station will live or die by understanding these numbers.
 You will spend a fair bit of time looking at these numbers scroll past as you set up and tune your station.
-The key value to tweak is the gain.
-Try both higher and lower, but max may not be the best out the gate.
-Test each gain change over at least 1 hour to give time for few satellites to pass over your station location.
+Test each station/software/hardware change over at least 1 hour to give time for few satellites to pass over your station location.
 This is not a quick fix game, take your time, the satellites are in a LEO and don't always pass directly over your location.

+If you want to feed thebaldgeek your Iridium ACARS data (please consider it, its the only site so far that does the Iridium aircraft registration lookup and splits civil / military into tables) then you will need to create the following file and DM thebaldgeek to get the port number to feed your data.

 ## Terminal Two
 Type `nano acars.py`, then copy/paste in this text: